 As part of underwriting, some products may require a medical examination, while others may not.
 If it is required, the insurance company will be glad to schedule an exam at no cost to you, and at a place, day and time convenient to you.
 Typically, medical examinations are performed by a nurse or paramedic, and covers your height, weight, medical history, and blood and urine testing.
 By doing the blood and urine tests, the insurance company looks for specific medical problems.

 Once you buy a term life insurance policy, such as a 20 year life insurance policy for $500,000 death benefit, you are guaranteed the same premiums for the next 20 years, irrespective of changes to health and increased age.
 As long as you pay premiums on time, the insurance company is required to insure you for the next 20 years.
 If your life insurance needs change before the term ends, you are at liberty to discontinue your insurance at any time.
 Many companies may also be willing to insure you beyond the initial guaranteed term, but the premiums could be so high that it is impractical to continue beyond the initial term.
 However, as it is still guaranteed coverage beyond the initial term, you may want to continue your insurance if your health has changed dramatically.
 In that case, if you try to buy a new policy, the premium may be too high or you may be uninsurable.
 On the other hand, if you are still in good health, you may be better off buying a new policy.

-To get a quote for term life insurance click the button below.
+To get a quote for term life insurance click the button above.
 If you have any questions, please give us a call, we are happy to assist.